MawadaAmer/Fashion_Minist/README.md

 # Fashion_Minist
-In this project, we will use the Fashion-MNIST dataset using a CNN neural network architecture (LeNet5 model, ResNet, and VGG16) models.
+In this project, I will use the Fashion-MNIST dataset using a CNN neural network architecture (LeNet5 model, ResNet, and VGG16) models.